gravitee-io/gravitee-platform-docs/docs/apim/guides/api-configuration/v2-api-configuration/configure-service-discovery.md

 Consul does not allow you to directly specify an extra path of your service when registering it.

-To overcome this limitation, Gravitee.io supports extra `Meta` attributes in addition to the standard `Address` attribute.
+To overcome this limitation, Gravitee supports extra `Meta` attributes in addition to the standard `Address` attribute.

 Meta attributes must be provided as part of the definition of your service: